I didn't expect to hear a heartbeat, or if I did

 for the guards to let me in, to begin the process

-of repeating the braille love language I carve deep into your eyelids each night
+of repeating the braille love language I carve deep into

 to guide your way back home.